 Easy and Fun Arts and Crafts for Speech Therapy

 Crafting boasts many educational purposes such as developing fine-motor and academic skills, but there are endless ways to use crafts for communication purposes as well!
-Shared below are over 10 easy and fun speech crafts, as well as some ideas of how to use those crafts in speech.
+Shared below are over 10 easy and fun articulation crafts, as well as some ideas of how to use those crafts in speech.

 1. Coffee Filter Butterfly

 Tap or clap the syllables to BU-TTER-FLY as you “dot dot dot” to create this fun coffee filter butterfly!
 Other words to practice could be: help, open, fly, oooohhh, and wow.

 2. Paper Fish Craft